mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/ArchitectureIntegration.md

 }
 ```

-Under the hood, `@State.Query` utilizes a `QueryClient` instance in the SwiftUI environment.
+Under the hood, ``SwiftUICore/State/Query`` utilizes a ``QueryClient`` instance in the SwiftUI environment.
 You can access and override this environment value.

 ```swift
 struct MyView: View {